MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

     func getPhotosInSerialExecution() async throws -> [UIImage] {
         // The flow of execution is done IN SERIAL
         // i.e. When the image1 is downloading due to the `await` keyword
-        // THE THREAD IS RELEASED for other job. image2 download will not
+        // THE THREAD IS RELEASED for another job. image2 download will not
         // start until the image1 download is not completed
         // Same goes for the image3 download will not start until the image2
         // download is done